xiubert/sim-EPSP/README.md

 - A: **Use uniform sampling** (`--uniform_sampling` flag) for easier Clampex setup
 - Variable sampling creates smaller files but requires calculating average sampling rate

+**Q: What is the delay for and how do I use it?**
+- A: The delay creates a baseline period before the stimulus starts
+- Default is 20 ms (0.020 s) of zero current before the EPSP begins
+- Use `--delay 0` to disable delay entirely
+- Use `--auto_delay` for automatic calculation (1/64 of total sweep duration)
+- Delay is included in filename and ATF comment for documentation

 ## File Format

 The ATF (Axon Text File) format is a tab-delimited text file: